weberdavid/masterthesis-showcase/README.md

 When applying GradCAM to a VGG-16 I trained from scratch (not using the pre-trained version on Imagenet), I recognized that its heatmaps are fairly different, than applying GradCAM to a pre-trained VGG-16 (which was later finetuned on Imagenette).
 Therefore, the first notebook below shows GradCAM heatmaps on a trained VGG from scratch, the second notebook shows GradCAM heatmaps for a VGG that was trained on Imagenet already.

+## Results
+NB-Viewer:
+Includes:
+- Results Experiment 1 - Class-Specific Image Parts
+- Results Experiment 1 - Grad-CAM Heat-Maps
+- Results Experiment 2 - What is on the Picture?

 ## Pretrained VGG-16: Heatmaps & Occlusion Maps
 NB-Viewer: https://nbviewer.jupyter.org/github/weberdavid/masterthesis-showcase/blob/aabfa37918c289fd4c2e48a3cc19011651b56568/ExperimentBasis_01.ipynb
 Includes: